Ahmzyjazzy/hireflow/README.md

     *   `API-post-search(query:, sort, filter, start_cursor, page_size)`: it is use to search Notion pages/documents by title (if notion is configured)
     *   `API-retrieve-a-page( page_id: str)`: it is use to retrieve a specific page/document by page_id (if notion is configured)
 3.  **Sub-Agents**: Specialized agents focused on specific domains (HR, IT, Engineering, etc.).
+4.  **DatabaseSessionService**: For persistent of chat session
+5.  **Context engineering**: I use context compaction for context management.

 ## Agents